Skip to main content

 Warning

-DV TLS certificates do not support the HTTP Practical Demonstration with unique filename DCV method.
+DV TLS certificates don’t support the HTTP Practical Demonstration with unique filename DCV method.